 - The tortilla shouldn’t be an afterthought.
 My favorites have usually taken a trip back to the griddle for crunch and heat.
 Ideally, I’m losing my fingerprints trying to hold it.
 And unlike most breakfast options, a breakfast burrito gets better with a slight delay (looking at you, breakfast sandwich)

 - It shouldn’t cost too much.
-I have loved breakfast burritos that are over ten bucks – and you’ll even find some of them on this list… but I judge them for not being sufficiently egalitarian.
+I have loved breakfast burritos that are over ten bucks – but deep down, I judge them for not being egalitarian.
 Breakfast burritos should be for everyone.

 - Finally, it needs to be a guilty pleasure.
 You can’t eat an entire breakfast burrito and feel like you made a good decision for your body.
 (Although one time, a trainer told me that the best time to eat something unhealthy is early in the morning, so #healthychoices.
-Enjoy one of these carb/calorie bombs for breakfast and sacrifice on lunch later.)
+Enjoy one of these carb/calorie bombs for breakfast and sacrifice on later meals.
+It’s worth it!)

-With that in mind, my findings are below.
-I was really trying to find my favorite in the city, or at least a top three, but I failed.
-There are too many good choices.
+I’ve really tried to find my favorite in the city, or at least a top three, but it’s too hard… there are too many good choices.

 Here’s my list of the best breakfast burritos in LA broken down into Gold, Silver, and Bronze categories: